 If you’ve been dating black before you met your spouse-to-be, dare to go for a black wedding dress.
 After all, it’s a colour of authority, power, sophistication, sexuality and mystery, so you should own it!
 There’s also the option of setting black as the colour of your bridesmaids’ dresses!
 There are literally no cons and all pros to this.
 For example:

 Black looks good on everyone, it’s slimming and you won’t have anyone crying about the colour washing them out (I mean, come on, there’s nothing a spray tan can’t fix).
 In whatever dress design you choose, there will always be a black option.

 Think of the photos!
 Your closest gal pals by your side, you in white, the contrast will look elegant and sophisticated.

 We couldn’t have written an entire blog without leaving the jewellery out of course!
 Over the last few years, black wedding rings have become an increasingly popular option for men and women.
 They’re super lightweight and made from Zirconium, the fact that they look refined and eye-catching is just a bonus.
-At Larsen Jewellery, we offer both black diamond and Zirconium rings which can even be customised!
+At Larsen Jewellery, we offer both black diamond and Zirconium wedding bands which can even be customised in our Melbourne, Sydney, and Brisbane studios or online.
 We’ve been able to create rings featuring polished and matte finishes, gold sleeves as well as two-tone rings.
 Our customers considering black gemstone or Zirconium bands are really spoilt for choice.
 A quick mention for the ladies wanting to incorporate black into their wedding jewellery, you may like to consider a black sapphire, spinel or pearl as your stone of choice into either a pair of earrings or pendant.
 Pair it up with an art deco design in either rose or yellow gold for a striking contrast!